fosslien/dsp/05a-python.md

 You can also use the in operator to check if an element exists in the tuple.

 Tuples are faster than lists.
 If you're defining a constant set of values and all you're ever going to do with it is iterate through it, use a tuple instead of a list.
-It makes your code safer if you “write-protect” data that does not need to be changed.
-Using a tuple instead of a list is like having an implied assert statement that this data is constant, and that special thought (and a specific function) is required to override that.

 Some tuples can be used as dictionary keys (specifically, tuples that contain immutable values like strings, numbers, and other tuples).
 Lists can never be used as dictionary keys, because lists are not immutable.

 ---